vini-ai2/Dimensionality-Reduction/README.md

 - PC1 = Captures the most variance in the data.
 - PC2 = Captures the second most variance, orthogonal to PC1.
 ## Step 5 : Explained Variance
-- It indicates the amount of variance from the he original dataset retained by each principal component.
+- It indicates the amount of variance from the original dataset retained by each principal component.
 - It helps determine the number of PC(s) required to capture most of the interpretable patterns in the data.
 - Cumulative Variance:
     - To choose the smallest number of PCs that explain atleast 95% of the variance